Canceled flights mar first weekend of summer for travelers

 Delta Air Lines, usually among the top performers, had the worst record among major carriers with more than 800 canceled flights over the five-day span.

-“This was a chance for airlines to show that last summer’s delays would not be repeated this summer, and yet, it was not to be,” said Helane Becker, an analyst for banking firm Cowen, who blamed the disruptions on bad weather, air traffic control delays, airline crew members calling in sick, and long security lines at some airports.
+“This was a chance for airlines to show that last summer’s delays would not be repeated this summer, and yet, it was not to be,” said Helane Becker, an analyst for banking firm Cowen.
+She blamed the disruptions on bad weather, air traffic control delays, airline crew members calling in sick, and long security lines at some airports.

 “We expect a busy summer, and are concerned about the industry’s ability to handle the demand,” Becker said.

+Delta ran 13% more flights in May than it did a year ago, but it announced last week that it would trim its schedules for July and August by up to 3% to make the remaining flights more reliable.
+The pilots’ union said it has warned the airline for months about crew shortages.

+“We understand our customers’ frustration, especially over the weekend,” said Evan Baach, a Boeing 767 captain at Delta and an official with the Air Line Pilots Association.
+“Delta has just not properly staffed the airline with pilots for the number of flights they want to fly.”

-The good news was that cancellations were down sharply on Tuesday.
-FlightAware reported only about 60 by early afternoon on the East Coast.
+The good news was that flight cancellations were down sharply on Tuesday.
+FlightAware reported only about 80 by late afternoon on the East Coast.

 Various forecasts of high numbers of travelers over the weekend proved to be accurate.
 The Transportation Security Administration reported screening more than 11 million people at airport checkpoints from Thursday through Monday.